 According to Pinterest, pinning with a scheduler such as

-When you are pinning to Pinterest, you want to make sure you are not only doing a bunch of bursts.
-Keep in mind that your followers are likely to see your pins, so if one day all they see is a bunch of stuff on a specific topic they could get annoyed and no longer interact with you.
+Keep in mind that your followers are more likely to see your pins, so if one day all they see is a bunch of stuff on a specific topic they could get annoyed and no longer interact with you.
 Scheduling your content can help with this drastically.
+Schedules will help spread those pins out and make it less spammy for your followers.

 Another thing you need to consider when pinning is the timing of when your followers are most likely to be active.
 The more they interact with your pins, the more likely they will get shared.
 The more often they get disbursed, or the post is liked, the more they are prioritized across Pinterest.